 The moving parts of machinery rely on lubrication, which is the only thing that protects rubbing metal surfaces from friction wear and consequent heat.
 In vehicles, for instance, grease guns are used to lubricate door hinges and engine parts.
 Applying grease manually could be a messy operation, but an air-powered grease gun makes the whole job neat and tidy.
 A grease gun is also a simple and relatively low-pressure pneumatic tool to operate, as it only requires 4 cfm at 90 psi.

 People often stare in wonder at furniture, fixtures and artwork comprised of carved and uniquely cut sheet metal.
 If you see a metal wall-hanging in the form of a silhouetted sun, moon, flower or animal, chances are it was done by hand with an air metal nibbler.
-In a similar manner to how X-Acto knives and ion cutters are used to carve shapes out of paper and cardboard, nibblers make cutting metal as easy as cutting paper.
+In a similar manner to how X-Acto knives and ion cutters carve shapes out of paper and cardboard, nibblers make cutting metal as easy as cutting paper.

 Even the smallest of metal and wood objects are sometimes in need of maintenance.
 Whether you’d like to grind and smooth out the edges on certain trays or polish and buffer the surface of an old coin, the mini die grinder is an ideal pneumatic tool.
 A mini die grinder can also be used for moderate-relief wood stenciling and other crafts work.
 From sanding tips to buffer wheels, the tool is lightweight regardless of the attachment.
 A mini die grinder requires 4 to 6 cfm at 90 psi.